 Check out our London Underground page for more information.

-Walking in Cities
+Walking in cities

-Once you get used to traffic on the left, Britain’s cities can be safely and enjoyably explored on foot.
+Once you get used to having the traffic on the left, Britain’s cities can be safely and enjoyably explored on foot.
 Instructions written on the road will tell you from which direction you can expect the traffic to come.